igstan/igstan.ro/posts/2011-05-09-clojure-impressions.md

 ----------------------
 I don't think I have yet started to love this. `conj` seems too polymorphic for my taste.
-It may either prepend an element if the collection is a list, or append it if the collection is a vector.
+It may either prepend an element if the collection is a list, or append it, if the collection is a vector.
 Not to mention it also works on maps and sets.

 I did't like `conj` especially when I had to work with functions generating lazy sequences.
 Whenever I saw `conj` I had to read carefully to see what kind of collection that `conj` acts on.
 Most of the time they're lists, but sometimes it's a vector and you end up with a reversed list without knowing why.

-`conj` It's useful, but I think it must be used with care.
+`conj` is useful, but I think it should be used with care.

 Laziness